 THE PRESIDENT: No, I think people oppose my nominees because -- because of judicial philosophy.

-Q Sorry, I asked you what you think of the ways faith is being used in our political debates, not just in society --
+Q Sorry, I asked you what you think of the ways faith is being used in our political debates, not just in society --It's good to hear our President say something different from what his dad said nearly 20 years ago.

 THE PRESIDENT: No, I know you asked me that.
 Well, I can only speak to myself, and I am mindful that people in political office should not say to somebody, you're not equally American if you don't happen to agree with my view of religion.
 As I said, I think faith is a personal issue, and I get great strength from my faith.
 But I don't condemn somebody in the political process because they may not agree with me on religion.